How do I apply?

-Will I need to complete a Working with Children check?
+Will I need to complete a Working with Vulnerable People check?

-A valid Tasmanian Working With Children Check (or interstate equivalent) May be required for some volunteer roles.
+A valid NSW Working With Vulnerable People Check (or interstate equivalent) May be required for some volunteer roles.
 Volunteers in these roles will be contacted with further information.

 Do I have to wear my ARC volunteer uniform?

 Yes, the volunteer uniform (t-shirt and cap) is required to be worn for the duration of each shift.